MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

 \subsection{Visualization Experiment.}

-In this section, we conduct visual experiments to intuitively show the distribution of the node embedding learned by the models and the ability to support downstream tasks.
-We first use t-sne\cite{van2008visualizing} to compress the node embeddings into a two-dimensional space, and then visually display it, which is a common evaluation scheme for graph representation task.
+In this subsection, we conduct visual experiments to intuitively show the distribution of the node embedding learned by the models and the ability to support downstream tasks.
+We first use t-sne\cite{van2008visualizing} to compress the node embeddings into a two-dimensional space and then visually display it.
+This is a common evaluation scheme for graph representation tasks.
 Fig.\ref{figure8} shows the distribution of nodes learned by different models on the ACM dataset.
-The different colors represent the categories (the field of the papers in the ACM dataset) of nodes.
-It can be seen intuitively from Fig.8 that the spatial distribution of the embeddings learned by all methods can reflect the correlation with the node category.
+The different colors represent the categories (the fields of the papers in the ACM dataset) of nodes.
+It can be seen intuitively from Fig.\ref{figure8} that the spatial distribution of the embeddings learned by all methods can reflect the correlation with the node category.

-However, the boundaries between the embeddings of different categories obtained by GCN are not obvious and there are a large number of intersecting nodes between each category.
-Compared with GCN, GAT achieves more satisfactory performance.
-The red and green node clusters are clearly separated, but the blue node is mixed with the other two colors.
-Compared with these two methods, HAN achieves the best performance among baseline methods.
-The green node and the other two colors have a larger distribution interval, but unfortunately, there are some a intersecting node between the blue and red clusters.
-The embedding distribution obtained by the MHNF method proposed in this paper is obviously the best one.
-Not only is the spatial distribution of nodes highly correlated with category labels, but also nodes of different categories rarely have intersecting phenomena.
-More importantly, the boundaries between all different node clusters are also obvious, which shows that the model has excellent discrimination for different types of nodes, which will be very conducive to the generalization of downstream classification tasks and clustering tasks.
-The above results are sufficient to show that the low-dimensional node embeddings learned by the MHNF model proposed in this paper have strong support for downstream tasks.
+However, the boundaries between the embeddings of different categories obtained by HetGNN, HGT, and GCN are not obvious, and there are a large number of intersecting nodes between each category.
+Compared with them, GAT and GTN achieve more satisfactory performance.
+For GAT, the red and green node clusters are clearly separated, but the blue node is mixed with the other two colors.
+A similar situation occurs with MAGNN.
+Compared with the above methods, HAN and GTN achieve the best performance among baseline methods.
+Taking HAN as an example, the green node and the other two colors have a larger distribution interval, but unfortunately, there are some intersecting nodes between the blue and red clusters.

+The embedding distribution obtained by the MHNF method is obviously the best one.
+Not only is the spatial distribution of nodes highly correlated with category labels, but nodes of different categories rarely have intersecting phenomena.
+More importantly, the boundaries between all the different node clusters are also obvious.
+This shows that the model has excellent discrimination for different types of nodes, which will be very conducive to the generalization of downstream classification tasks and clustering tasks.
+The above results are sufficient to show that the low-dimensional node embeddings learned by the MHNF model will provide strong support for downstream tasks.